edmz/projectile-elixir/README.md

 ## Synopsis

 **Projectile Elixir** is a minor mode for working with the Elixir projects in GNU Emacs.
-Internally it is heavily based on [Projectile Rails](https://github.com/asok/projectile-rails) which in turn relies on [Projectile](https://github.com/bbatsov/projectile).
+Internally it is basically a 'port' of [Projectile Rails](https://github.com/asok/projectile-rails) to Elixir, which in turn relies on [Projectile](https://github.com/bbatsov/projectile).

 It means that you can use Projectile's commands for greping (or acking) files, run tests, switch between projects, etc.